RightRudderLeftStick/OpenSource-VeryBigStick/README.md

 ### 1.3.4
 - Added the sideplate.3mf.
 These just snap over the sides of the gimbal that are open to cover them.
-- Added the authentikit Spade grip adapter.
+- Added the authentikit Spade grip adapter, see community add-ons directory.
+- Modified the wheel chocks and crossbar pieces to have 1.5mm of height from the floor.
+This raises the aluminum extrusions so the edges don't scratch hardwood floors.
+This also will be for heigh compatiblity with the rudder pedals which will also have the 1.5mm of space.

 ### 1.3.3
 - Added the bushplane grip as an optional single button handle for the gimbal. included in the BushPlane_Grip directory.